AltaOfficial/MonopolyInMatlab/README.md

 ---

 ## Performance Note
-If you're running on a VM or a slow PC, the game may take longer to load — please be patient.
+If you’re using a VM or a slow PC, loading may take longer — please be patient.